keithbuhler/keithbuhler.github.io/_posts/2018-11-17-restoring-the-liberal-arts.md

 In education, it's all about the fundamentals: What is education?
 What is its true nature and purpose?
 What methods or strategies are universal and what methods are particular to the group of students toward which they are aimed?

 My goal in this first part of the series is to suggest that we don't very well know the fundamentals.

 In later parts, I want to offer a brief answer to the question of what liberal arts are and why they matter.

+At the Chesterton school, we are not just aiming to provide a rigorous education; we are aiming to bring inspiring faculty into contact with young minds who can restore education to its classical roots.

 ## Discussion questions ##